sara-nl/spiderdocs/source/Pages/couchdb_rest_api.rst

 ===============================

 To find a document based on a value and return the whole document, CouchDB API provides find documents function using a declarative JSON querying syntax, see `CouchDB find expressions`_.
-For example to find document which has 0 exit_code, run the following command:
+For example to find documents which have 0 exit_code, run the following command:

 .. code-block:: bash